navidmx/AccessIDE/README.md

 This project is managed with NPM.

-To set up the project, make sure you have nodejs and npm installed, then run
+To set up the project, make sure you have nodejs and npm installed, then run `npm install`

-`npm init`

-to start the development server run `npm start`

-to compile the typescript code run `tsc`
+To start the development server run `npm start`, this will re-compile the typescript code and redeploy the server every time you save your code